JosefNadler/football/README.md

 We'd like to thank Bastiaan Konings Schuiling, who authored and open-sourced the original version of this game.

+## Test Zeilen einfügen
+Charly goes to Hollywood ...
+Charly Brown is in town ..

 ## Quick Start